CrashCortez/vitadock-vlc/README.md

 ---------
 or

-If you have a card with Raspbian Stretch update and upgrade
+If you have a card with Raspbian Stretch or used the lite version update and upgrade
 ```
 sudo apt-get update && sudo apt-get -y upgrade
 ```